-The photograph showcases a beautiful floral embroidery pattern, featuring detached chain (also known as lazy daisy stitch), star stitch, straight stitch and three types of stem stitches.
+This features a beautiful floral embroidery pattern that showcases a combination of stitches, including detached chain (lazy daisy stitch), star stitch, straight stitch, and three types of stem stitches (shown further down this page).

-If you would like to work this as a project, you can download the pattern here.
+If you're eager to try your hand at this project, you can download the pattern here.

 Get ready to learn all about stem stitch!
 In this video, I'll show you how it's done in an embroidery hoop.
 Check it out and get stitching!